Government action

 Image

 In addition to these collaborations, Health Care Without Harm works to bring the health voice to a number of international fora and negotiations related to climate and health.
-These include the World Health Assembly, the UN Framework Convention on Climate Change (UNFCCC), the intergovernmental negotiations towards the adoption of an International Plastics Treaty and the initiative to negotiate and adopt a Fossil Fuel Non-Proliferation Treaty.
+These include the World Health Assembly, which recently passed a resolution on climate and health, the UN Framework Convention on Climate Change (UNFCCC) where a health declaration received support from 150 health ministries during COP28, the intergovernmental negotiations towards the adoption of an International Plastics Treaty, and the initiative to negotiate and adopt a fossil fuel non-proliferation treaty.

 National policies